 Here are our top Vermont ski resorts with luxury lodging, charming villages, and the best ski terrain.

-Stowe is the Ski Capital of the east, and the most luxurious ski resort in New England.
-We love the classic steep and time-honored terrain on Stowe’s Mt Mansfield, and the beautiful mountain village at Spruce Peak anchored by the Stowe Mountain Lodge and Spa – which feels more Beaver Creek Colorado than Vermont.
+Stowe is the Ski Capital of the East, and the most luxurious ski resort in New England, with some of the best terrain for experts.
+We love the classic steep and time-honored terrain on Stowe’s Mt Mansfield, and the beautiful mountain village at Spruce Peak anchored by The Lodge at Spruce Peak at Stowe – which feels more Beaver Creek Colorado than Vermont.
 This is a “grand ski hotel” with ski valet, concierge, full service spa, and you are steps to the lift and the centerpiece ice rink.
-Après ski enjoy the Hourglass bar, the spa, of visit tour the charming town of Stowe and all the Mountain Road shopping, and dining in Stowe Village – which dates back three centuries.
+Après ski enjoy the Hourglass bar or WhistlePig, indulge in The Spa spa, or explore the charming town of Stowe and all the Mountain Road shopping and dining in Stowe Village – which dates back three centuries.
 We find Stowe romantic and challenging for a ski vacation, maybe because it was the sight of our first ski date.
 We love Stowe.

 Okemo Mountain Resort is the best ski resort for families and foodies in Vermont.
 Located in central Vermont, Okemo has well groomed trails like World Cup, fierce snow making but a frienldy staff, and lovely views of Ludlow Valley … along with some of the best on mountain cuisine in ski country.
 Stay at the massive mountain hotel – The Jackson Gore Inn has hotel suites with fireplaces.
-Jackosn’ Gore’s lobby has a great bar, with field stone fireplace, Wine Room and Tavern for dining, and an outdoor heated pool & hot tubs.
-Resort amenities include covered ice skating in the Ice House, and indoor swimming all winter in the Spring House.
+Jackson Gore’s lobby has a great bar, with field stone fireplace, Wine Room and Tavern for dining, and an outdoor heated pool & hot tubs.
+Ski to elevated on mountain dining at 43 North or Robin’s Roost at the summit.
+Okemo’s other resort amenities include covered ice skating in the Ice House, and indoor swimming all winter in the Spring House, and the Timber Ripper Mountain Coaster.
 See our review of an Okemo ski vacation.
 Off mountain, The Castle Hill Inn and Spa in Ludlow is a luxury place to stay (ask for a room in the castle) with a gorgeous Aveda spa, and stunning views of Okemo’s ski trails from your elegant suite.

 Those are our top luxury Vermont ski vacation reviews for luxury mountain hotels, great skiing and après ski.